 CSREA Faculty Grants

 CSREA Faculty Grants are designed to support the synergistic development of intellectual community and research on campus by funding and staffing campus-based events or supporting research focused working groups.
-We invite Brown University faculty and graduate students with faculty sponsors to submit proposals that focus on issues of race, ethnicity, and/or indigeneity in the United States.
-Projects with U.S. related transnational dimensions are also invited.
+We invite Brown University faculty, postdoctoral fellows, and graduate students with faculty sponsors to submit proposals that focus on issues of race, ethnicity, and/or indigeneity in the U.S. and work that connects the U.S. to related transnational contexts.
 CSREA program grants will be supported by our space and staff based on scheduling and other considerations.
-See previous and upcoming grant-sponsored events to get a sense of what developed out of our first years of research grant-making.
+See previous and upcoming grant-sponsored events to get a sense of what developed out of recent years of research grant-making.

 We do not allocate Faculty Grants for events that require substantial co-sponsorship funds to be realized nor do we provide co-sponsorship funds via this faculty grant program.